I don’t have medical qualifications, but I’d like to become a Soul Midwife …is that possible?

 If I become a practitioner, will I be able to receive further advice, support and training ?

-Practitioners who hold a Level 1 Practicing Certificate have access to our private Soul Midwives Forum which is a vibrant platform for sharing ideas.
+Practitioners who hold a Level 1 Practicing Certificate will be assigned a mentor for regular support and supervision and on going professional development .
+They also have access to our private Soul Midwives Forum which is a vibrant platform for sharing ideas.
 It also has news of events and offers peer support and advice.
 The Forum also fields requests for Soul Midwives from members of the public.

 Becoming a fully fledged Soul Midwife doesn’t happen over night.
 After completing the Practitioner training, you will be asked to serve an active apprenticeship in the sitting with the dying ( usually in a voluntary role) and asked to provide 6 case studies for assessment before you are fully qualified .
 Training to become a soul midwife teacher may be possible, after detailed and mentored experience in the field, via the Soul Midwives School.